albrt-vr/OpenVR.ALBRT.overlay/README.md

 ----

-**IMPORTANT:** If you wish to run this on any platform except Windows 64 you will need to build the project.
-The pre-build is win64 only.
+**IMPORTANT:** The cross platform builds have been removed due to the effort of testing, and other reasons relating to window rendering which broke the SteamVR window manager.
+Scroll to the bottom to read a summary.

+(Note this README is synced with the staging repo so you may not yet see the content referenced within)

 # Notes About This App
 This overlay runs as a desktop window, it does not run as a dashboard overlay, as the options for desktop window overlays currently exceed those for dashboard overlays within SteamVR.

-This app runs on Windows 64 bit, but can be built for other platforms.
+This app runs on Windows 10+ 64 bit.
+(This may change; depending on testing)

 This is not a signed app and it has no installer.
+(This may change; depending on framework used)

-This app will never be distributed BY US on any other platform or installer.
+This app will never be distributed BY us on any other platform or installer.
 If in doubt about the source of your version, you should re-download from this repository, or a trustworthy fork.

 This app is licensed under the MIT licence, and uses OpenVR which is under the BSD-3-Clause licence.
 If you make substantial improvements we ask kindly that you fork from this repository and contribute your changes via a pull request (You are under no obligation to do this under the aforementioned licences, it is a request only).